UnionInternationalCheminsdeFer/OSDM/getting-started.md

     }
     ```

     The system now creates a booking for you, containing all the information about the trip, the passenger and the products booked.
+The created booking is returned.

 - Step 4: Get the fulfillments